 When I started, I had very few resources or tools available too me and so it took me nearly two years of set-backs and disappointments before I ever signed my first contract with an agency.

 Now my work is represented by four different agencies across the world.

-So I've taken everything that I've learned in both those early stages, as well as what I'm still learning along the way, and created the Book Cover Challenge!
+So I've taken everything that I've learned in both those early stages, as well as what I'm still learning along the way, and created the free eCource called Learn to License!

-This challenge is designed to do several things:
+This course is designed to do several things: